Chart Color Schemes

 Cultural Diversity

 Kingston has a high level of cultural diversity, with 36.3% of its population born overseas and 29.8% speaking a language other than English at home.
 Christianity is the predominant religion in Kingston, accounting for 47.6% of the population.
-Islam, however, is overrepresented compared to Greater Brisbane, comprising 9.0% of Kingston's population.
+Islam is notably overrepresented in Kingston, comprising 9.0% compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity